ctrueden/rommer/README.md

 # Rommer: Wrangle your ROMs

-Rommer is a simple tool for managing collections of binary ROM files.
+Rommer is a tool for managing collections of binary ROM files.

 ## Installation